Read-only Accounts (FAQ)¶

 Because a read-only account does not have a licensing agreement with Snowflake, standard support services are not available to account users.
 Instead, the provider of the account serves as the support contact:

-You field questions and requests from read-only account users and provide responses as appropriate.
+As a provider, you field questions and requests from read-only account users and provide responses as appropriate.
 If you are unable to directly resolve their issues or answer their questions, you can open a Snowflake Support ticket through the normal channels, as outlined in your support agreement.

 Once a response has been provided by Snowflake Support, you then communicate the information back to the appropriate users in the read-only account.

 Yes.
-If you are a data consumer and decide you would like to continue using the data shared by the provider, but with access to the full capabilities of Snowflake, your read-only account can be converted to a regular customer account, at which time you will assume ownership and responsibility for the account.
+If you are a data consumer and decide you would like to continue using the data shared by the provider, but with access to the full capabilities of Snowflake, your read-only account can be converted to a full customer account, at which time you will assume ownership and responsibility for the account.